My Story of Love, Loss, Healing and Triumph

 After beginning our work together, something miraculous happened….

 I started to feel better.
-I began to feel hopeful again.
+The numbness lifted and I began to feel hopeful again.
 My broken spirit was beginning to be restored and my resilience was growing stronger.

-And so, out of the worst pain and intense sorrow I’ve ever faced came a whole new chapter filled with healing, hope and triumph — and this private, online grief support group, Haven in Grief, created for others who are suffering. and need a safe place of support, sharing, courage and hope.
+And so, out of the worst pain, despair and intense sorrow I’ve ever faced came a whole new chapter filled with healing, hope, love and triumph — and this private, online grief support community, Surviving Life After Loss, came to life.
+It was created for people who need a safe place of compassion, encouragement, sharing, hope and courage.

 It has been a few years since my love left this earth…